Developer Guide

 - The command is passed in to

-. -
+LogicManager. -

-calls the parseCommand method ofProjactParser
+LogicManagercalls the parseCommand method ofProjactParser. -

-identifies the commandWord, which in this case is ‘tagdelete’ and the arguments. -
+ProjactParseridentifies the commandWord, which in this case is ‘tagdelete’ and the arguments. -

-.
+LogicManagerthen calls the execute method of theTagDeleteCommand, which retrieves the most updated tag list from theModelManager.
 From this list, the tag to be deleted is retrieved by its index.
-Then, theModelManager
+Then, theModelManagerwill go on to remove all instances of the tag.

 - The command is passed in to

-The diagram below shows a sample interaction of TagDeleteCommand
+The diagram below shows a sample interaction of TagDeleteCommand.

 - Why is it implemented that way: